Marduk Kurios

 Marduk Kurios is a character appearing in American comic books published by Marvel Comics.
-He is a demon who has repeatedly posed as Satan, and is the father of Daimon Hellstrom and Satana Hellstrom.
+He is a demon who has repeatedly posed as Satan and is the father of Daimon Hellstrom and Satana Hellstrom.

 Marduk appeared in the Hulu television series Helstrom, played by Mitch Pileggi.

 Fictional character biography

 Marduk Kurios is a high level demon and the ruler of one realm of Hell.
 Like many other demons, he has falsely taken on the titles of Satan, Lucifer and the devil to further strengthen his power and devotion.
 It was revealed that he was actually the Biblical Lucifer of the Abrahamic religions, as the N'Garai told his daughter Satana when they were hunting her in revenge that, in prehistoric times, her father repelled their invasion of Earth as the head of Heaven's army.
-In ancient times, the Sumerians worshipped Marduk after seeing a previous battle his legions of Hell took part in on Earth.
+In ancient times, the Sumerians worshipped Marduk as a god after seeing a previous battle his legions of Hell took part in on Earth.
 Intrigued by this new worship, he kept track of the mortal realm over the centuries.
-He became enamoured by a family of Satanists named Hellstrom and took the shape of one of them.
-In this guise he married the mortal woman Victoria Wingate and soon after moved to Lake Fire, Massachusetts.
+He became enamoured by a family of Satanists named Hellstrom and took the shape of a man.
+In this guise he married one of the family members, a mortal woman named Victoria Wingate Hellstrom, and soon after moved to Lake Fire, Massachusetts.
 There, Victoria gave birth to Daimon Hellstrom, and a year and a half later gave birth again, this time to Satana Hellstrom.
 Over the years, Marduk could see that his son did not care for his dark family legacy and instead lavished affection to his daughter, who did.
 While performing a ritual with Satana involving animal sacrifice, Victoria accidentally walked in and discovered Marduk's true nature.
 Driven insane, Victoria spent the remainder of her life in an asylum where she kept a diary she meant to give to Daimon once he was old enough to understand.

 Marduk took Satana with him to his Hell-realm while he left Daimon on Earth to be cared for by servants.
 Upon his 21st birthday Marduk invited his son to rule by his side, offering eternal life and power incarnate.
 Daimon rejected his father's offer and stole Marduk's netheranium trident, taking with him a portion of Marduk's power.
 Thus, the rivalry between father and son began.

 Marduk then tested Satana's loyalty by having her battle the Four, a group of sorcerers.
 Killing all four of them, she discovered that her father was behind the plot.
 When she was confronted by him, Satana failed to kill Michael Heron, one of her new allies, in honor of her father.
 This angered Marduk and he banished Satana to remain on Earth until her first mortal death.